 Coping strategies for college students

-What and when we eat can have an impact on how we feel.
-Maintain nutrition by eating three meals per day and snacking in moderation.
-It can be easy to eat what you might consider “junk” food during this time but avoid doing so as much as possible.
+College life is best known by the stereotype of the “freshman 15.”
+With a hectic schedule and moving from class to class, students don’t always focus on the nutrition of the food they’re eating.
+However, what and when we eat can directly impact how we feel.
+Maintain nutrition by eating three balanced meals per day and snacking in moderation.
+It can be easy to eat what you might consider “junk” food as a coping mechanism while stuck at home but avoid doing so as much as possible.

 Why on-demand emotional support is a necessity

-Although crisis fatigue — a sense of helplessness, an ongoing dread, a desire to simply give up — is not uncommon, seeking help through virtual mental health services can make a difference.
-Many colleges and universities offer on-demand mental telehealth services to students through partnerships with services like TimelyMD.
+Although crisis fatigue — a sense of helplessness, an ongoing dread, a desire to simply give up — is not uncommon, seeking help through virtual mental health services or a mental health professional can make a difference.
+Many colleges and universities offer on-demand mental telehealth services to students through services with partners like TimelyMD.

 TimelyMD is focused on supporting the health and well-being of colleges and universities, and that includes both the physical and mental health of students.
-We are monitoring COVID-19 as we continue to support students across the country.
 Learn more about our commitment to transforming healthcare in higher education.